offbynull/learn/Bioinformatics/input/input.md

 This directed graph is called an overlap graph because the edges show the different overlap candidates between fragment_SEQs.

-In theory, an overlap graph shows the different ways that fragment_SEQs can be merged to construct a genome.
+An overlap graph shows the different ways that fragment_SEQs can be merged to construct a genome.
 A path in the graph that touches each node exactly once is a guess of what the genome might be.
 Such a path is called the Hamiltonian path.
 There are may be multiple Hamiltonian paths in the graph, meaning that there may be multiple genome guesses.
 In the example graph above, the Hamiltonian paths are ...

   * \[`TTA`, `TAG`, `AGT`, `GTT`, `TTA`, `TAC`, `ACT`, `CTT`\] ⟶ `TTAGTTACTT`
   * \[`TTA`, `TAC`, `ACT`, `CTT`, `TTA`, `TAG`, `AGT`, `GTT`\] ⟶ `TTACTTAGTT`